All about our disc brakes

 So you’re training to get even faster, looking for ways to shorten your commute or take that elusive King of the Mountain Strava segment.
 It’s why we ride, right?
 But there are some moments that require you to seriously slow down, keeping you safe from harm, or even serious accidents.
+And don't underestimate the joy of a nice break.
 To be able to do some more riding tomorrow as well.
 That is why BBB Cycling offers you braking systems that keep you safe.

 When is the time to change your brakes?

 The first thing you need to know is when to change your brakes.
 There are different signs to find out when you need to change your rotors or pads.

 A first sign that you need to replace your pads can be if you hear sqeaks during braking, when you feel a lack of braking power and if you hear a metal on metal scraping sound.
 When these issues occur you know that you need to replace your braking pads.